Hermannsburg, Northern Territory: 20th century

-The Strehlows left to have a break Germany in mid-1910 and placed their five eldest children with relatives and friends there, in order to secure a good education for them.
+In mid-1910, the Strehlows left on a break to Germany and placed their five eldest children with relatives and friends there, in order to secure a good education for them.
 While they were away, they were replaced by Leibler and then by teacher H. H. Heinrich.
-Carl, Frieda, and their son Theo (Ted Strehlow), returned in 2012, having received letters from Aranda elders imploring them to return.
+Carl, Frieda, and their son Theo (Ted Strehlow), returned in 1912, having received letters from Aranda elders imploring them to return.

 Many English-speaking people in the area mistrusted the German missionaries, and did not have a high opinion of the Aboriginal people.
 From 1912 to 1922, Baldwin Spencer, then Special Commissioner and Chief Protector of Aborigines, attempted to shut down the mission.
 In his 1913 report, Spencer proposed taking all Aboriginal children away from their parents and setting up reserves where the children would be denied any contact with their parents, be prevented from speaking their languages and made incapable of living in the bush.
 He was particularly keen to make sure that "half-caste" children had no contact with camp life.
 Hermannsburg was to be taken away from the Lutherans and "serve as a reserve for the remnants of the southern central tribes where they can, under proper and competent control, be trained to habits of industry".
 However, when the Administrator of the Northern Territory, John A. Gilruth, came down from Darwin in 1913 to see whether these negative reports were true, he gave Strehlow his support.

-The Strehlows finally left on 22 October 1922 when Pastor Strehlow contracted dropsy.
+The Strehlows finally left on 22 October 1922 when Strehlow contracted dropsy.
 He died the next day at Horseshoe Bend.

-The mission was without a missionary until Pastor Johannes Riedel arrived in late 1923, followed by Pastor Friedrich Wilhelm Albrecht on 19 April 1926 with his wife.
+The mission was without a missionary until Johannes Riedel arrived in late 1923, followed by Friedrich Wilhelm Albrecht on 19 April 1926 with his wife.
 They stayed until 1962.
-Drought stuck again in 1927 causing ill heath and scurvy.
+Drought struck again in 1927 causing ill heath and scurvy.
 There was yet another influx of Aboriginal people and 85 per cent of Aboriginal children died during this time.
 A delivery of oranges was considered "a miracle".

 Albrecht was integral to the development of the Kuprilya Springs Pipeline, which piped water from a permanent water hole 6 km to the mission.
 It was funded in part by Melbourne artist Violet Teague and her sister Una, and was completed on 1 October 1935.
 Albrecht also developed various other enterprises such as a large vegetable garden and orchard, beef cattle ranching and a tannery.
 They also supported the development of the school of watercolour landscape artists, which became one of the special heritages of the Hermannsburg area.

 The first two Aboriginal pastors were ordained in 1964, Conrad Rabaraba and Cyril Motna.
 Doug Radke was pastor from 1965 to 1969.

 The mission land was handed over to traditional ownership in 1982 under the Aboriginal Land Rights Act 1976.

 The settlement and its satellite communities were funded as an outstation during the 1980s.